Essex Class, U.S. Fleet Carriers

 By 1945, the light AA armament consisted of up to 18x4 40mm guns and 60 20mm guns.
 The aircraft complement had been increased to 102 and both catapults had been replaced by HIVB deck catapults.
 The FD fire control radar was upgraded to Mark 12 and supplemented by Mark 22 height finding radar.

-The underwater protection was designed to withstand up to 500lbs (230kg) of TNT, which was inadequate to prevent penetration by the large Japanese torpedo warheads but was enough to localize damage.
-It consisted of two outer compartments of fuel oil and two inner void spaces, with the frames staggered to avoid transmitting the shock of an explosion directly to the holding bulkhead.
-This consisted of almost 2" (50mm) of Special Treatment Steel (STS) which was highly resistant to splinters.
-STS was used extensively as a structural material wherever armor protection was also desirable, including the hangar deck, the fourth deck, and many other areas of the ship.
+The underwater protection system was 16'9" deep and designed to withstand up to 500 pounds (230 kilograms) of TNT.
+This was inadequate to prevent penetration by the large Japanese torpedo warheads but was enough to localize damage.
+The system consisted of two outer compartments of fuel oil and two inner void spaces, with the frames staggered to avoid transmitting the shock of an explosion directly to the holding bulkhead.
+This holding bulkhead consisted of almost 2" (50mm) of Special Treatment Steel (STS) which was highly resistant to splinters.
+STS was used extensively as a structural material wherever armor protection was desirable, including the hangar deck, the fourth deck, and many other areas of the ship.
+However, the underwater protection was neither up to contemporary battleship standards nor even much of an improvement on the Yorktowns, the chief improvement being the relocation of the liquid compartments from the middle to the outer layers of the system.

 The antiaircraft battery of twelve 5”/38 antiaircraft guns, supplied with VT (proximity fuse) shells, was a terror to attacking aircraft.
 It was supplemented by light antiaircraft which, by the time the war ended, consisted of up to 72 40mm guns and 60 20mm guns.
 Eight of the 5" guns were mounted in twin turrets fore and aft of the island, where they had excellent fire arcs.
 However, their blast was capable of damaging aircraft on the flight deck, a problem that was corrected in the Midway class by having all its heavy antiaircraft guns mounted on sponsons at the level of the hangar deck.